KaneCheshire/Communicator/README.md

 }
 ```

-The great thing about using this style of observing means that you can observe these messages from anywhere in your app and filter out the ones you don't care about.
+You can observe these messages from anywhere in your app and filter out the ones you don't care about.

 `Communicator` can also transfer `Blob`s and sync `Context`s.